jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 **Danielle Szafir** also runs a good group, who do good work and attempt to show how Vision Science can help us do good vis.
 Their design space helps explain this.

 > Elliott, M. A., Nothelfer, C., Xiong, C., & Szafir, D. A. (2020).
-A design space of vision science methods for visualization research.
-IEEE Transactions on Visualization and Computer Graphics, 27(2), 1117-1127.
+A design space of vision science methods for visualization research. *IEEE Transactions on Visualization and Computer Graphics*, 27(2), 1117-1127.
 > [https://youtu.be/v6bJwsHxRLY](https://youtu.be/v6bJwsHxRLY)

 ### EMOTIONALLY

 There are various studies on affect and visualization - these are good starting points.

 > Pandey, A. V., Manivannan, A., Nov, O., Satterthwaite, M., & Bertini, E. (2014).
-The persuasive power of data visualization.
-IEEE transactions on visualization and computer graphics, 20(12), 2211-2220.
+The persuasive power of data visualization. *IEEE Transactions on Visualization and Computer Graphics*, 20(12), 2211-2220.

 I like the affective learning objectives approach, which gets us to be explicit about how we are trying to make people feel. **Elsie Lee-Robbins**' paper captures this nicely.

 > Lee-Robbins, E., & Adar, E. (2022).
-Affective Learning Objectives for Communicative Visualizations.
-IEEE Transactions on Visualization and Computer Graphics, 29(1), 1-11.<br/>
+Affective Learning Objectives for Communicative Visualizations. *IEEE Transactions on Visualization and Computer Graphics*, 29(1), 1-11.<br/>
 > Most VIS papers have an accompanying presentation video - useful!<br/> > [https://youtu.be/2MJlzAd9Ua0](https://youtu.be/2MJlzAd9Ua0)<br/>
 > Or see it live!<br/> > [https://youtu.be/Hcx-DoHkWuk?t=1178](https://youtu.be/Hcx-DoHkWuk?t=1178)<br/>
 > Or, _if you only have 30 seconds_, try the teaser trailer!<br/> > [https://youtu.be/UrW92ubvSdo](https://youtu.be/UrW92ubvSdo)